 FIRST PLACE LENORE SEGAN AWARD

-Joyce Dutka Arts Foundation 2008- 2009 National Visual Arts Competition, Hollis Taggart Gallery, Manhattan.
+Joyce Dutka Arts Foundation 2008-2009 National Visual Arts Competition, Hollis Taggart Gallery, Manhattan, New York

 KIM AND MARION LEONARD AWARD FOR OIL PAINTING

-Will's Creek Survey 2007 National Exhibition Cumberland, Maryland, Juried by Jeffery Allison, Director of Education, Paul Mellon Collection.
+Will's Creek Survey 2007 National Exhibition, Cumberland, Maryland, Juried by Jeffrey Allison, Director of Education, Paul Mellon Collection.

 BEST OF SHOW PALM SPRINGS ART MUSEUM NATIONAL

-37th Annual National Exhibition, Palm Springs Art Museum, California.
+37th National Exhibition, Palm Springs Art Museum, Palm Springs, California

 2004 Palm Springs Art Museum ACE Exhibition